 \subsubsection{Urban extents}

-Urban extents were obtained from the GHS Urban Centre Database (GHS-UCDB).
-It characterizes spatial entites called “urban centres” according to a set of multitemporal thematic attributes gathered from the Global Human Settlement Layer sources and integrated with other sources available in the open scientific domain.
-The urban centres are defined by specific cut-off values on resident population and built-up surface share in a 1x1 km uniform global grid.
+Urban extents are obtained from the GHS Urban Centre Database (GHS-UCDB).
+It characterizes spatial entities called “urban centers” according to a set of multitemporal thematic attributes gathered from the Global Human Settlement Layer sources and integrated with other sources available in the open scientific domain.
+The urban centers are defined by specific cut-off values on resident population and built-up surface share in a 1x1 km uniform global grid.
 As such, urban extents are defined as contiguous cells (without diagonals and with gap filling) with a density of at least 1,500 inhabitants/$km^2$ and a minimum of 50,000 inhabitants.
-This dataset has a global coverage and is therefore well-suited for multi-country applications.
+This dataset has global coverage and is therefore well-suited for multi-country applications.